TourTerrible/TourTerrible.github.io/_posts/2021-12-20-Placement_experience_and preparation.md

 ### If you are appearing for placements
 Overall It's a very chaotic process! when you are feeling low or nervous, don’t hesitate to talk to your friends and seniors because they will definitely make you feel better.
 Do not take too much pressure, because one day you’ll look back and laugh at the problems you think you have today, and remember everyone gets placed.

-Sleep well, Take care of yourself and tell your self that ...